About MINE.THE.GAP

 MINE.THE.GAP provided direct financial support to SMEs through innovation vouchers.
 For these vouchers, there were two competitive calls for strategic plan preparation, validation of ideas, proof of concept and demonstration activities.
 The expected TRLs for activities funded under the calls lied between TRL6-7 for proof-of-concept projects and TRL7-8 for demo activities.

-Additionally, MINE.THE.GAP offered business support services for the selected projects to enhance innovation capacities, promote technology transfer and commercialisation, and boost internationalisation.
+MINE.THE.GAP offered business support services for the selected projects to enhance innovation capacities, promote technology transfer and commercialisation, and boost internationalisation.
 These services supported the creation of new businesses opportunities for European SMEs.
-They included:

 • Technology surveillance